 Under our agreement with Schering-Plough, pursuant to which we applied our PEG technology to develop a modified form of Schering-Plough's INTRON A, we will receive royalties on worldwide sales of PEG-Intron, if any.
 Schering-Plough is responsible for conducting and funding the clinical studies, obtaining regulatory approval and marketing the product worldwide on an exclusive basis.
+In November 1999, Schering-Plough announced that it had submitted a Marketing Authorization Application to the European Agency for the Evaluation of Medicinal Products, or EMEA, seeking marketing approval of PEG-Intron in Europe for the treatment of hepatitis C. In February 2000, Schering-Plough announced that the Committee for Proprietary Medicinal Products of the EMEA issued an opinion recommending approval of the application.
+Product approval by the EMEA is typically issued three months from the time the Committee renders its opinion.
 In December 1999, Schering-Plough completed submission of a Biologics License Application, or BLA, to the FDA seeking marketing approval of PEG-Intron for the treatment of hepatitis C. Schering-Plough had requested priority review status from the FDA of this BLA.
-In February 2000, the FDA accepted Schering-Plough's BLA for PEG-Intron for standard review, which typically takes 12 months from the date of filing.
-In November 1999, Schering-Plough announced that it had submitted a Marketing Authorization Application to the European Agency for the Evaluation of Medicinal Products seeking marketing approval of PEG-Intron in Europe for the treatment of hepatitis C. We have not had access to and do not know the results of the Phase III clinical trial that were included in Schering-Plough's BLA, nor have we been able to review the BLA.
-If Schering-Plough does not receive marketing approval from the FDA or the European Agency in a timely manner, or at all, it will have a material adverse effect on our business, financial condition and results of operation.
+In February 2000, the FDA accepted Schering-Plough's BLA for PEG-Intron for standard review, rather than priority review.
+Standard review typically takes 12 months from the date of filing.
+We have not had access to and do not know the results of the Phase III clinical trial that were included in Schering-Plough's BLA, nor have we been able to review the BLA.
+If Schering-Plough does not receive marketing approval from the FDA or the EMEA in a timely manner, or at all, it will have a material adverse effect on our business, financial condition and results of operation.